heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Upload multiple files with batch upload

 You can upload a directory full of geospatial files to a space in one command using `--batch`.
-This is convenient way to rejoin datasets that have been broken into multiple files, or to add regional files to one space in order to build a national dataset.
+This is a convenient way to rejoin datasets that have been broken into multiple files, or to add regional files to one space in order to build a national dataset.

 You must specify the directory with `-f` and the filetype after `--batch`.